hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Run Tasks Technology Partners

+### Snyk

+Snyk’s integration with Terraform Cloud allows teams using Terraform to find, track, and fix security misconfigurations in their cloud infrastructure as part of their SDLC before they ever reach production.

+To get started, [create a free Snyk account](https://snyk.io/) and follow the instructions in the [Integrating Snyk with Terraform Cloud](https://docs.snyk.io/features/integrations/ci-cd-integrations/integrating-snyk-with-terraform-cloud) user documentation.

 ### Bridgecrew

 Bridgecrew helps teams address security and compliance errors in Terraform as part of each and every code review. *coming soon